The Elliott Simmons Charitable Trust

 Governance and Leadership

 The trust is governed by 3 trustees who receive no remuneration, payments, or benefits from the charity.
-The names of the trustees are not publicly disclosed in readily accessible sources.
+Jonathan Prevezer serves as a trustee of the trust.
 The trust operates as a private charitable trust with trustees making grant decisions based on Elliott Simmons' stated wishes to support mental health and music-related charitable causes.

 How to Apply

 This funder does not have a public application process.
 The Elliott Simmons Charitable Trust operates as a private trust with grants awarded at the discretion of the trustees.
 There is no publicly available application form, guidelines, or submission process.
-Grants appear to be made to organizations that align with Elliott Simmons' wishes regarding mental health and music, particularly within the Jewish community.
+Grants appear to be made to organisations that align with Elliott Simmons' wishes regarding mental health and music.

 The trust identifies and supports beneficiaries through trustee discretion, focusing on causes that would have been “close to his heart” based on his life experiences and stated wishes.